Need Help? Give us a call.

-Maybe you have the big idea that will make you the next Uber, DogVacay, or AirBnB.
+Maybe you have a big idea that will make your business the next Uber, DogVacay, or Airbnb.
 Or maybe you’ll make the sharing economy work for you on a smaller scale.
-Whatever you have in mind, here are a few examples to get you thinking about how to make the new sharing economy work for you:

 Sites like Rent the Runway and Gwynnie Bee have banked on the sharing economy by offering borrowed or rented clothing and accessories at a fraction of their purchase prices.
 And because the same piece of inventory can generate revenue multiple times, the profitability of these ventures is pretty significant.

 Do you have an eye for fashion and a sense of style not currently offered by other rental services?
 Maybe you’re ready to be the next big thing!

 But even if you’re not prepared to launch a multi-million dollar fashion startup, you can just as easily profit from shared fashion at the local level.
 Gather some favorite accessories or clothing picks and host a borrowing party for high school students before the next formal dance.
 If you’re in a college town, greek life formals are another great opportunity to profit from shared economy fashion.
 And because you’re taking shipping costs out of the equation, you have the potential for an even better profit margin than the larger startups enjoy!

 Are you the go-to guy or gal in your neighborhood for every lawn, garden, and home-repair tool under the sun?
 Why not turn those favors into a profitable business by advertising your available equipment beyond your immediate friend group?